Pygmy hanging parrot: Taxonomy

 The pygmy hanging parrot (Loriculus exilis) belongs to the order Psittaciformes which contains parrots, macaws, cockatoos and lories.
 It belongs to the family Psittaculidae which contains five subfamilies which span the Old World: Loriinae, Agapornithinae, Platycercinae, Psittacellinae and Psittaculinae.
 Loriculus exilis is placed in the subfamily Psittaculinae, which include Polytelini, Psittaculini, and Micropsittini (pygmy parrots).
 Micropsittini is a tribe of birds phylogenetically sister to Polytelini/Psittaculini and has a deep stem age of 27.6 million years ago.
 The species tree within this tribe is changing regularly due to the small number and quality of genomic samples currently available.

 Hanging parrots are a part of the genus Loriculus, which was historically placed within Loriinae, but more recent phylogenetic analyses have revised this classification, suggesting they are different subfamilies who experienced convergent evolution.
-Note that the name “pygmy hanging parrot” may be deceiving because pygmy parrots are classified within the genus Micropsitta, but this species is only called pygmy for its small size.
+Note that the name "pygmy hanging parrot" may be deceiving because pygmy parrots are classified within the genus Micropsitta, but this species is only called pygmy for its small size.

 This species is monotypic, meaning no subspecies are recognized.
 However, they form a species group with Loriculus pusillus and Loriculus flosculus, which all used to be grouped together as one species.

 Description and Identification

 Parrots are generally defined by their bright colors, large hooked rostrum (upper beak), prominent cere (a featherless area dorsal to the upper beak), and relatively short tails.

 Pygmy parrots are small, typically weighing around 11 grams.
-Loriculus exilis is one of the smallest members of its genus, measuring 10-11 cm in length.
-It’s plumage is mostly bright green with a slight tinge of yellow on its underparts.
+Loriculus exilis is one of the smallest members of its genus, measuring 10–11 cm in length.
+Its plumage is mostly bright green with a slight tinge of yellow on its underparts.
 It has a bright red or orange beak, orange legs and a thin red mark on the throat bordered with a royal blue collar.
 Its upper side rump also has red feathers.
 The red throat patch can be a good indicator to further distinguish an individual: females have a reduced patch and even sometimes lack it completely, similarly to immature birds who do not have it at all.
 Immature individuals also have yellower legs then adults.
 In order to better climb and forage on tree trunks, they have evolved modified tail shafts stronger than average and long claws.

 Loriculus exilis can often be confused with other species, however it can be distinguished from other pygmy parrots by its brighter plumage, and from other hanging parrots by its smaller size.
-It’s home range can also be very helpful in differentiating it from others due to its restricted habitat on Sulawesi and nearby islands.
+Its home range can also be very helpful in differentiating it from others due to its restricted habitat on Sulawesi and nearby islands.

 Vocalizations of the pygmy hanging parrot are described as short, high-pitched, insect-like notes.
-Recorded calls are often in sequences of two to four “tsi-tsi-tsik” sounds.
+Recorded calls are often in sequences of two to four "tsi-tsi-tsik" sounds.